ascholer/bjcp-styleview/README.md

 ## Copyright

-BJCP style information is Copyright &copy; 2021 BJCP and used by permission.
+BJCP style information contained in styles.json is Copyright &copy; 2021 BJCP and used by permission.
 Please note that these materials represent a great deal of hard work on the part of a great many volunteers.
 You may not use these materials for any commercial purpose without permission.
 You are NOT authorized to copy and post these guidelines, in any form, either on the web or in print, without specific permission from the BJCP.